 Reconciliation action plan aligns with our

-Diversity strategy, and aims to help us build and maintain beneficial relationships by respecting the contribution of Indigenous Australians and their communities.
+Diversity strategy and the Aboriginal and Torres Strait Islander Employment Strategy, and aims to help us build and maintain beneficial relationships by respecting the contribution of Indigenous Australians and their communities.
 The

-Reconciliation action plan is supported by our Indigenous Champion and has been developed in consultation with our Indigenous Ambassadors, Indigenous Employee Network and Indigenous Working Group.
+Reconciliation Action Plan is supported by our Indigenous Champion and has been developed in consultation with our Indigenous Ambassadors and Aboriginal and Torres Strait Islander Employee Networks.

 Cracking the code